datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 - "Use command line tools to perform variant calling."
 keypoints:
 - "Bioinformatic command line tools are collections of commands that can be used to carry out bioinformatic analyses."
-- "To use most powerful bioinformatic tools, you'll need to use the command line."
+- "To use most powerful bioinformatic tools, you will need to use the command line."
 - "There are many different file formats for storing genomics data.
-It's important to understand what type of information is contained in each file, and how it was derived."
+It is important to understand what type of information is contained in each file, and how it was derived."
 ---

 We mentioned before that we are working with files from a long-term evolution study of an *E. coli* population (designated Ara-3).
 Now that we have looked at our data to make sure that it is high quality, and removed low-quality base calls, we can perform variant calling to see how the population changed over time.
 We care how this population changed relative to the original population, *E. coli* strain REL606.
 Therefore, we will align each of our samples to the *E. coli* REL606 reference genome, and see what differences exist in our reads versus the genome.